 The Chaplains take a joint ecumenical approach, working together wherever possible.
 As well as pastoral care of staff and students, the Chaplains co-ordinate collective worship at assemblies.
 The Chaplains make every effort to ensure that school worship is relevant to young people living in today’s world.
 Current events and issues are explored in the light of Scripture and brought into community prayer.
 Special assemblies are held to mark the principle Christian feasts (Christmas, Easter), significant days (Ash Wednesday, Remembrance, Harvest) or other special events (e.g. the beginning or end of school years; the death of a prominent figure, or member of the school community; important college anniversaries).
 Visiting speakers from other faith traditions are invited on occasion to share in assemblies and other aspects of school life, and attention is drawn to significant celebrations in other religious and cultural traditions.
 Assemblies can also be based on a secular theme.

 The role of the Pastoral Care Assistant, Ms Hanley, is to support students when necessary and provide a safe space during unstructured periods.
 The Pastoral Care Assistant office is situated near the student entrance.
 Students who arrive late to school report to the Pastoral Care Assistant and their time of arrival is recorded.
 Students who need to leave school for a medical appointment need to sign out or in with the Pastoral Care Assistant.
 The Pastoral Care Assistant monitors attendance at afternoon interventions, transport issues and student welfare matters.
 The role also incorporates supporting the Pastoral Team, especially the Heads of Year with administration tasks.
-The Pastoral Care Assistant links regularly with the school Medical Officer, Chaplains, Head of Additional Needs and the Pastoral Vice-Principal to share information in regard to students who are in need of pastoral support.
+The Pastoral Care Assistant links regularly with the First Aid Team, Chaplains, Head of Additional Needs and the Pastoral Vice-Principal to share information in regard to students who are in need of pastoral support.